 University of Groningen.
-Among them two staff members of the Faculty of behavioural and Social Sciences: dr. Laura Bringmann (psychology) and dr. Tina Kretschmer (Pedagogics).
+Dr. Laura Bringmann, dr. Jan Willem Bolderdijk, dr. Nanna Hilton, dr. Tina Kretschmer, dr. Jocelien Olivier, dr. Saskia Peels and dr. Ward Rauws were selected by a committee.
 The new members will be officially installed in a ceremony on the evening of 1 October.

 The Young Academy Groningen is a club for the University’s most talented, enthusiastic and ambitious young researchers.
 Its members come from all disciplines and have a passion for science and an interest in science policy, interdisciplinarity, diversity, internationalization, outreach, leadership and career development in academia.
 Chair of the YAG Marie-José van Tol: “We were very happy to see many excellent researchers apply this year for Young Academy Groningen Membership and are thrilled to now welcome these selected seven new enthusiastic members.
 Together with our current members, we now even better represent our broad UofG and look forward to stimulate dialogue on matters of policy and interdisciplinary research within academia and tell the world what is going on within our beautiful university.”